rexthompson/data-512-a2/README.md

 * PRB population data is copyrighted and therefore is not included within this repository.
 Thus, users that wish to reproduce this analysis must download the population data from PRB on their own.
 It is possible this dataset may have changed between the time of my analysis and subsequent analyses.
 * The ORES API returns results based on the present state of each given article.
 Thus, any changes to articles after my own implementation may result in changes to the final results.

 To mitigate the potential differences, I have included my `merged_df` dataframe in `population_and_article_quality_data.csv`.
-The analysis can be picked up from the point where this file is read/written, and all downstream analysis should match my own exactly.
+The analysis can be picked up from the point where this file is read/written (just prior to the Analysis section), and all downstream analysis should match my own exactly.

 Do note if you plan to attempt the analysis from this "checkpoint", you may need to run the first line of code in the notebook to import relevant modules.